 Icebreakers has a ton of fun get to know you games.
 Each game gives you set up instructions as well as a suggested player number.
 The game times vary and there are plenty of options to choose from for both large and small groups.

 Christian Icebreakers gives very detailed instructions on how to play each game, the likely noise level, materials required, and whether judges are needed to participate.
 The site notes which games are best for various age groups.

 Youth Group Icebreaker Games Are Fun for Everyone

 When planning icebreakers to use at youth group, remember to have a mix of games so that there is something for everyone.
+Even working together to choose your youth group name can be an ice breaker.
 If you see someone being left out or not joining in, suggest another game or try to get them involved in the fun.
 Before you know it, the group will be mingling and enjoying the games while getting to know one another.